paper-moon-apllo/pleethai/docs/en/howtouse_search.md

 7. Word tag
 8. Word in Thai, English
    - Information of the word (Japanese, Thai, English, Word class, tags)
-   - When you click on one of tags, a search will be performed with the clicked tag
+   - Choose one of displayed tags to search with the tag
-   - When you click on the area other than tags, the "Word Detail Page" of the clicked word will be shown
+   - Choose non-tag area to show "Word Detail Page" of the selected word

 9. Sentence in Japanese
 10. Sentence tag
 11. Sentence in Thai
     - Information of the sentence (Japanese, Thai, tags)
-    - When you click on one of tags, a search will be performed with the clicked tag
+    - Choose one of displayed tags to search with the tag
-    - When you click on the area other than tags, the "Sentence Detail Page" of the clicked sentence will be shown
+    - Choose non-tag area to show "Sentence Detail Page" of the selected sentence

-* In the case of small display such as smartphone,
+* In the case of small display such as smartphone, following options will not be shown by default
   1. Switch "Search Page" / "Request Page"
   2. Switch display language Thai / Japanese

-  will not be shown.
   Click on the button at the top right to open the menu.

   ![In the case of small display](https://docs.google.com/drawings/d/e/2PACX-1vTLIQYxWN24bdBahvhQ16ZkPupmZCkAsugwV2A5apFN8-fpGgi4j2-UYhOQO4-N-pm-bDN3LWxfpHJr/pub?w=820&h=368)